 - 1 tablespoon vanilla extract

 - Start by making the vanilla sweet cream.
-Combine milk, cream, vanilla extract, and sweetener to a mixing glass and mix with a spoon to combine.
+Combine milk, cream, vanilla extract, and powdered sugar in a mixing glass and mix with a spoon to combine.
 This can be used on its own without being frothed like coffee creamer.

 - To make the cold foam, add 2-3 ounces of COLD vanilla sweet cream to a jar or mixing container.
 Use a handheld frother or whisk and mix for 1-2 minutes until the mixture begins to thicken.
 It shouldn't be whipped cream but should thicken and still be pourable.